jlmelville/mize/docs/qhm.md

 coefficient $\mu = 0.999$ in QHM would therefore translate to a very large undamped momentum coefficient of $\mu^* = 999$.

-### Generalized Momentum Again
+### Unified Momentum Again

-For completeness (and my own edification), we can take the same approach with generalized momentum and have the learning rate apply to the entire direction of the update ($d_t$) rather than just the steepest descent direction and therefore get an update that is a weighted average of gradients.
+For completeness (and my own edification), we can take the same approach with unified momentum and have the learning rate apply to the entire direction of the update ($d_t$) rather than just the steepest descent direction and therefore get an update that is a weighted average of gradients.
 To make life easier notationally by removing lots of negative signs, here's one more definition, the steepest descent direction:
 $p_t \overset{\mathrm{def}}{=} -\nabla f\left(\theta_t \right)$.

-The resulting generalized momentum expression below also allows for varying pretty much everything at each step: $\mu$, $\varepsilon$ and
+The resulting unified momentum expression below also allows for varying pretty much everything at each step: $\mu$, $\varepsilon$ and
 $\beta$ although I don't have any suggestions for how you would go about tuning these values: